anon-blue/anon.blue/README.txt

 cvhjvfxvkgyrsuyukklkl;kkkkkkkkkkkkkkkkkkkkkkkfor his capture!
 Please call (989)
 354 - 1800 to report any tips!
 Thank you!
 His gbchvghggih5566th photos facebook.
-com/treandmaryjane Snapchat: life1zhard143 AKA Tre Wayne AKA Tre Merritt  AKA Tr e Bird He is 5'11, 135 pounds, from Alpena MI, haehehheydududde7ed head, and has some facial hair.
-He wears glasses off and on and is a heavy methamphetamine us er.
+com/treandmaryjane Snapchat: life1zhard143 AKA Tre Wayne AKA Tre Merritt  AKA Tr e Bird He is 5'11, 135 pounds, from Alpena MI, haehehheydudukkkkkwoakkd-mjouhygu vb nkjoi0uytfvhbjnkme wears glasses off and on and is a heavy methamphetamine us er.
 Could be in the Traverse City / Alanta Mi / Lincoin Mi / Alpena MI Areas (Al so has a brother in Kentucky)
                                             ALERT!Tre Wayne Gage Jose Pierce.
 Wa